Georgii Merkulov: Boston Bruins

 After starting the 2024-25 season in Providence again, Merkulov was called up on 16 November 2024.
 He would score his first NHL point that same day against the St. Louis Blues, an assist on a Trent Frederic goal.
 He would play two more games in Boston before being sent back down to Providence.
 Merkulov once again had a successful offensive season in Providence.
 Despite a small downtick in goals, heading into April, Merkulov led the P-Bruins in both assists and total points.
-However, on April 4, 2025, against the Charlotte Checkers, Merkulov suffered an upper-body injury, later revealed to be a broken collarbone.
+However, on 4 April 2025, against the Charlotte Checkers, Merkulov suffered an upper-body injury, later revealed to be a broken collarbone.
 The injury was originally announced to keep Merkulov out the rest of the regular season, however, it would keep him out of playoff play as well.
 Despite the injury, Merkulov finished the season as the Bruins leader in assists, as well as their leading point-scorer.
 Merkulov became the first player in team history to lead the team in points for three consecutive seasons.

 On 30 June 2025, Merkulov signed a one-year, two-way extension worth $775,000 at the NHL level with the Bruins.

 Before the 2025–26 season, Merkulov was placed on waivers by the Bruins for purpose of assignment to Providence.
 He later cleared waivers, starting his season off in Providence.
+Merkulov continued to produce in the AHL, and was called up to the NHL on 28 November 2025, playing one game for the team before being sent back to Providence on December 1.
+On 1 February 2026, Merkulov scored his 211th point for the Providence Bruins, becoming the franchise's all-time leading scorer, passing Andy Hilbert.
+Merkulov would continue his scoring ways with Providence, and finished the season second on the team in goals with 24, and first in assists with 37.
+His 61 points led the Bruins, marking the fourth consecutive season he led the team in points.
+His success helped lead Providence to the Macgregor Kilpatrick Trophy, given to the team with the most points during the regular season.
+Despite this success, Merkulov and the Bruins would be upset in the first round by the Springfield Thunderbirds, losing in four games.
+Merkulov scored one goal in the series.

+Colorado Avalanche

+On 20 July 2026, Merkulov signed a one-year, two-way contract with the Colorado Avalanche for the season.